How to negotiate with mechanics if you don't know sh*t about cars

 · 5 min

 My Mom’s 2010 Santa Fe SUV has served me incredibly well since I got my license five years ago.
 It has taken me to countless trailheads, ski mountains, and grocery stores.
 And yet, when it started to break down this year, I was completely helpless in taking care of it.
-The most advanced thing I can do with a car is spray the windshield cleaner.
+The most advanced thing I can do with a car is spray some windshield cleaner.

 However, since then, I’ve negotiated with mechanics, tow trucks, and tire shops alike.
 I read negotiation books and happened to work a job cold-calling construction workers.
 These are the tips that have saved me thousands of dollars.